CodePeeler/REST-ful_project/README.md

 REST-ful_project
 ================
-This is the source code for a, REST-ful XML web service using AJAX, built with Spring MVC.
+This is source code for a REST-ful XML web service using AJAX, built with Spring MVC.